I Don't Wanna (Aaliyah song)

 "I Don't Wanna" is a song recorded by American singer Aaliyah.
 Written and composed by Johntá Austin, Jazze Pha, Donnie Scantz, and Kevin Hicks, it appears on both the Next Friday (1999) and Romeo Must Die (2000) soundtracks.

 The song was released in January 2000 as an airplay-only single in the United States, where it reached number 35 on the Billboard Hot 100 and number five on the Hot R&B/Hip-Hop Songs.
-Internationally, "I Don't Wanna" was released as a double A-side single with "Come Back in One Piece".
+Internationally, "I Don't Wanna" was released as a double A-side with "Come Back in One Piece".

 Background

 "I Don't Wanna" was written and composed by Jazze Pha, Johntá Austin, Donnie Scantz and Kevin Hicks, with the latter producing the song.
 Austin wrote the song's first verse, while Pha wrote the second verse.
 In her biography Baby Girl: Better Known as Aaliyah (2021), author-journalist Kathy Iandoli explained that "when the opportunity to work with Aaliyah presented itself, a company called Noontime Music jumped into the race and met with Blackground in New York."
 During the meeting, Noontime Music associates presented several songs to the label, including "Miss You" and "I Don't Wanna", which Scantz put together "before the NYC Trip".
 Out of all of the songs presented to the executives from Blackground, "I Don't Wanna" was the one they loved the most.
 Scantz who was in Atlanta at the time of the meeting recalled "Nobody knew who did the track" but nonetheless he got a call saying they loved the track.
 However, Aaliyah herself loved "Miss You" and wanted to record that song instead.
 Austin's Manager made a deal with her and convinced her to record "I Don't Wanna" as well.
 According to Austin, "My manager at the time was like, ‘You have to cut ‘I Don’t Wanna’ to get (‘Miss You’)".